lumoslabs/broadside/README.md

 bin/broadside --help
 ```

-For a full application setup, see the detailed instructions in the wiki.
+For a full application setup, see the [detailed instructions in the wiki](https://github.com/lumoslabs/broadside/wiki/Setup).

+## Debugging
+Broadside is pretty terse with its error output; you can get a full stacktrace with `export GLI_DEBUG=true`

 ## Contributing
 Pull requests, bug reports, and feature suggestions are welcome!
 Before starting on a contribution, I recommend opening an issue or replying to an existing one to give others some initial context on the work needing to be done.